spring-media/terraform-aws-lambda/examples/example-with-basic-function/README.md

-# Example with CloudWatch scheduled event
+# Example with basic Lambda function

-Creates an AWS Lambda function triggered by a CloudWatch (scheduled) [event](https://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html).
+Creates an AWS Lambda function without an event source.

 ## requirements